Afghanistan 🇦🇫

 What is the Flag of Afghanistan?

 The flag of Afghanistan is a tricolor flag featuring three vertical bands of black, red, and green.
-The current design was adopted in 2013.
+This tricolour was adopted in 2013 by the Islamic Republic of Afghanistan.
 The flag is also known as the “Afghanistan National Flag” or the “Flag of the Islamic Republic of Afghanistan.”

 What Does the Afghanistan Flag Look Like?